-Due dates

-In tutorial time in weeks 4 to 11.

-The week for your activity will be decided in class.
+Due dates In tutorial time in weeks 5 to 11 The week for your activity will be decided in class.
 Weighting 20%

-Students will form teams of 2-4 and present a learning activity within a tutorial that is designed to engage other students in one of the core skills that research tells us is pertinent to the development and maintenance of happiness.
+Students will form teams of 2 to 4 individuals and present a learning activity within a tutorial that is designed to engage other students in one of the core skills that research tells us is pertinent to the development and maintenance of happiness.